 - (a) processes to identify and, where appropriate, provide additional educational, cultural and professional support needs as appropriate; - (b) access to a personal tutor or tutors for academic guidance and pastoral care; - (c) mechanisms to ensure that the views and experiences of students on the quality of the Degree Programme are considered.
 Wherever appropriate students should be represented on committees and other groups that have responsibility for the design, implementation and review of the Degree Programme; - (d) a student complaints policy, including the procedures to be followed and clarity regarding students' rights to 'due process'.
-There should be an introduction to this policy included in the orientation sessions; - (e) encouragement to undertake vacational employment/placement or work experience in a variety of relevant professional settings in order to set learning in the context of pharmacy practice and to inform career choice; - (f) encouragement of active engagement with relevant pharmaceutical students' associations at HEI, national and international level in order to develop individual professional and leadership qualities and foster international pharmaceutical links.
+There should be an introduction to this policy included in the orientation sessions; - (e) encouragement to undertake vacational employment/placement or work experience in a variety of relevant professional settings in order to set learning in the context of pharmacy practice and to inform career choice; - (f) encouragement of active engagement with relevant pharmaceutical students' associations at HEI, national and international level in order to develop individual professional and leadership qualities and foster international pharmaceutical links; - (g) access to counselling in relation to poor progress, learning difficulties, impairment and disability issues, including any health or social problems.

-Draft Standard 8 RESOURCES
+STANDARD 8: RESOURCES

-The School must have sufficient allocated resources, financial, physical and staff to ensure effective delivery of a Degree Programme that meets the Accreditation Standards of the BPharm/BSc (Pharm) degree programme as may be approved from time to time by the PSI Council.
+The School must have sufficient allocated resources, financial, physical and staff and have developed and documented contingency plans to cover deficiencies in order to ensure the effective delivery of a Degree Programme that meets the Accreditation Standards of the BPharm/BSc (Pharm) degree programme as may be approved from time to time by the PSI Council.